dorverbin/fieldofjunctions/README.md

 ### Boundary-aware smoothing

-In order to compute the boundary aware-smoothing of the input image, use:
+In order to compute the boundary aware-smoothing of the input image given `foj`, use:
 ```
 params = torch.cat([foj.angles, foj.x0y0], dim=1)
 dists, patches = foj.get_dists_and_patches(params)